Mookie Betts Preview, Player Props: Dodgers vs. Guardians

 - The 8.1 strikeouts per nine innings put together by the Guardians pitching staff ranks 26th in the league.

-- The Guardians' 3.78 team ERA ranks third among all league pitching staffs.
+- The Guardians have the third-ranked team ERA across all league pitching staffs (3.77).

-- The Guardians allow the second-fewest home runs in baseball (128 total, one per game).
+- Guardians pitchers combine to allow 129 home runs (one per game), the second-fewest in the league.

-- Syndergaard gets the start for the Guardians, his 17th of the season.
-He is 2-6 with a 6.57 ERA and 49 strikeouts in 76 2/3 innings pitched.
+- Curry makes the start for the Guardians, his seventh of the season.
+He is 3-1 with a 3.24 ERA and 52 strikeouts in 75 2/3 innings pitched.

-- In his most recent time out on Wednesday against the Cincinnati Reds, the righty threw 4 1/3 innings, giving up five earned runs while surrendering eight hits.
+- His last time out was on Friday against the Detroit Tigers, when the right-hander tossed six innings, surrendering one earned run while allowing five hits.

-- In 16 games this season, the 30-year-old has put up an ERA of 6.57, with 5.8 strikeouts per nine innings.
-Opponents are batting .306 against him.
+- The 25-year-old has a 3.24 ERA and 6.2 strikeouts per nine innings across 31 games this season, while allowing a batting average of .240 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.